Authentication

 Applying technical measures to support authentication and authorisation are key to any good digital security plan.

 Authentication is checking that a user is who they say they are, and authorisation is deciding whether they should get access to the system.
-Some of the simplest ways to ensure good protection for school accounts is to enforce strong passwords and set up two-factor authentication on key accounts.
+Some of the simplest ways to ensure good protection for school accounts is to enforce strong passwords and set up 2-factor authentication on key accounts.

-Password policy – best practices
+Password policy – Best practices

-The Ministry's recommendations for setting and enforcing secure passwords on school or kura accounts.
+Our recommendations for setting and enforcing secure passwords on school or kura accounts.

-Password policy – best practices
+Password policy – Best practices

-Creating secure passwords – information for teachers and staff
+Creating secure passwords – Information for teachers and staff

 Everyone logging into any account on the school system should be using strong, unique passwords for each account.

-Creating secure passwords – information for teachers and staff
+Creating secure passwords – Information for teachers and staff

-Two-factor authentication (2FA) is required for specific roles and accounts at schools or kura, and recommended for others.
+2-factor authentication (2FA) is required for specific roles and accounts at schools or kura, and recommended for others.

 Last reviewed: Has this been useful?
 Give us your feedback